 To use Instant Access, you can:

-- Download Offerpad’s app via iTunes or the Google Play Store
+- Download Offerpad’s app via the Apple App Store or the Google Play Store

 - Take a selfie with your smartphone